sagemath/trac_to_gh/Issue 238.md

 # Issue 238: create a  meataxe-2.4.3.spkg package

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/238

 Original creator: was